A new coupling mechanism between two graphene electron waveguides for ultrafast switching: Conclusion

 \section{Conclusion}

-In summary, we have proposed an ultrafast electron switching device based on a dual-graphene-electron-waveguides structure.
+In summary, we have studied the coupling between two graphene electron waveguides by utilizing coupled mode theory (CMT).
+Based on this coupling mechanism, we have proposed an ultrafast electron switching device based on a dual-graphene-electron-waveguides structure.
 The performance of this design is analyzed by using a modified couple model theory together with solving the Dirac and Schr\"{o}digner equations.
 Based on our model, it is possible to achieve higher operating frequency (less than 1 ps time scale) with short coupling transfer length at room temperature.
-This performance is better than the convertional design in using traditional AlGaAs/GaAs quantum well structure, which will also require very low operating temperature in order to have a long electron mean free path to ensure ballistic electron transport.

-Finally, we show that the proposed design can be realized using current state-of-art-technology.
-Single graphene electron waveguide channels have recently been fabricated with gate-controlled guiding of electrons \cite{Williams2011}.
-Besides, our device resembles the traditional CMOS transistor in its layout, and thus its fabrication is feasible and it has the potential to contribute to the rapid development of quantum circuits and other integrated electron devices.
+This performance is better than the conventional design in using traditional AlGaAs/GaAs quantum well structure, which will also require very low operating temperature in order to have a long electron mean free path to ensure ballistic electron transport.
+The proposed design can be realized using current state-of-art-technology, for example single graphene electron waveguide channels have recently been fabricated with the gate-controlled guiding of electrons \cite{Williams2011}.
+Our design resembles the traditional CMOS transistor in its layout, and thus its fabrication is feasible and it has the potential to contribute to the rapid development of quantum circuits and other integrated electron devices.